RenedeK/Getting-and-claining-data/README.md

 - Merge the two datasets and upload a textfile with averages

-The dataset can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+## The dataset that is used can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).